ournetworks/ournetworks.ca/visiting.md

 - [Baldwin Village Inn](https://www.urbannorthinns.com/baldwin-village-inn/) and [Urban North Inns](https://www.urbannorthinns.com/), 9 Baldwin Street

-We searched and could not confirm a directory of BIPOC-owned accomodations, if you know of any, please contact us.
+We searched and could not confirm a directory of BIPOC-owned accommodations, if you know of any, please contact us.

 ### Unionized hotels